Welcome to our Frequently Asked Questions (FAQs) page.

 The Royal Highland Show is organised by The Royal Highland & Agricultural Society of Scotland (RHASS).
 A registered charity, RHASS plays a pivotal role in the creation of a better public understanding of the management of the land and rural resources.
 RHASS delivers world-class education programmes through its educational charity the Royal Highland Education Trust and provides engaging platforms to showcase the best in farming, food and rural living through the Royal Highland Show.

-There are a number of bars situated around the Show and the times for all are as follows:
+Alcohol cannot be brought into the Showground.
+There are a number of bars situated around the Showground, opening times are as follows:

 Thursday - Saturday 11am until 10pm